parrt/msds501/notes/programming.md

 * *traverse a sequence and accumulate a value*
 * *count the number of elements in a sequence*.

 The more abstract the pattern, the more widely applicable it is.
 For example, counting the number of elements is actually just a special case of (the more abstract) accumulating a value while traversing a sequence.
-Instead of adding the values at each position in a sequence, for example, we would always just add one.
+Instead of adding the values at each position in a sequence, we would always just add one.

 The kinds of patterns we use depends partly on a programmer's style but is heavily influenced by the capabilities of the programming language and its libraries of pre-existing functionality.
 Let's identify some of the most useful patterns and then try to plan out some programs using them.